Learning Selective Sensor Fusion for States Estimation: Background and Related Work

-\textbf{Visual-inertial odometry:} Recent work showed how it is possible to learn to estimate odometry from inertial data using recurrent neural networks \cite{ionet2018}, making deep visual-inertial odometry estimation possible.
-VINet \cite{clarkwang2017} used neural network to learn visual-inertial odometry, by directly concatenating visual and inertial features.
-We observed that previous methods do not properly address the problem of learning a meaningful sensor fusion strategy, but simply concatenate visual and inertial features in the latent space.
-We argue that a gap between deep architectures and traditional model estimation techniques currently lies in a careful design of the fusion strategy.
+\textbf{Visual-inertial Odometry:} Recent work {shows} how it is possible to learn to estimate odometry from inertial data using recurrent neural networks \cite{ionet2018}, making deep visual-inertial odometry estimation possible.
+VINet \cite{clarkwang2017} {uses} neural network to learn visual-inertial odometry, by directly concatenating visual and inertial features.
 VIOLearner \cite{shamwell2019unsupervised} presents an online error correction module for deep visual-inertial odometry that estimates the trajectory by fusing RGB-D images with inertial data.
-DeepVIO \cite{han2019deepvio} recently proposed a fusion network to fuse visual and inertial features.
+DeepVIO \cite{han2019deepvio} recently {proposes} a fusion network to fuse visual and inertial features.
 This network is trained with a dedicated loss.
-However, this way of learning sensor fusion does not expose the behaviour of the fusion module, while in our approach we propose the use of an interpretable mask, that offers insight into the usefulness of the input at any time.
-Our approach bears more similarity to weighting data streams based on their belief.
+However, this way of learning sensor fusion does not expose the behaviour of the fusion module, while we propose the use of an interpretable mask, that offers insight into the usefulness of the input at any time.
+We {observe} that previous methods do not properly address the problem of learning a meaningful sensor fusion strategy, but simply concatenate visual and inertial features in latent space.

-\textbf{Relocalization and SLAM:} Deep approaches have also been devoted to visual localization.
-Posenet \cite{kendall2015posenet} was the first work to use Convolutional Neural Networks (CNNs) for 6-DoF pose regression from monocular images.
-PoseNet has been further improved by combining CNNs and LSTMs \cite{Clark2017}, or by adding additional co-visibility constraints based on local maps and the estimated odometry \cite{xue2019local}.
-Other works focus on learning deep representations for dense visual SLAM \cite{Bloesch2018}, general map \cite{Brahmbhatt2018}, global pose estimation \cite{Parisotto2018}, simultaneous localization and segmentation \cite{Wang2018}.

-\textbf{LIDAR odometry:} Learning LIDAR odometry has been explored by LO-Net \cite{li2019net}, which exploits geometric consistency for scan-to-scan motion estimation, while also learning pose correction similarly to deep SLAM approaches, and can achieve accuracy comparable to traditional approaches \cite{lu2019l3}.
+\textbf{LIDAR Odometry:} Learning LIDAR odometry has been explored by LO-Net \cite{li2019net}, which exploits geometric consistency for scan-to-scan motion estimation, while also learning pose correction similarly to deep SLAM approaches, and can achieve accuracy comparable to traditional approaches \cite{lu2019l3}.
 Fusion of LIDAR and visual information has been investigated in \cite{graeter2018limo}, which proposes to fuse LIDAR and visual information, but in their work the learning is limited to training a model for removal of moving objects rather than localization.